mvm1964/MGVB/extractRaw/README.md

 To make a bundle that does not depend on mono being installed on the target machine execute:
 `mkbundle -o extractRaw --simple extractRaw.exe --no-machine-config --no-config`

-This will create `extractRaw` executable that has mono bundled in it and can be distributed to other machines.
+This will create `extractRaw` executable that has mono bundled in.
+It can now be distributed to other machines.